Child Care Requirements

 ECEAP Performance Standards

-ENV-5 Outdoor Safe Facilities: (1) Contractors must monitor the health and safety of their outdoor facilities and maintain records of these inspections.
-Facilities must be: (a) Safe, clean, and in good repair. (b) Free of drugs, alcohol, violence, guns. (c) Free from exposed, lead and arsenic based paint.
+ENV-4 Safe Facilities (1) Contractors must monitor the health and safety of their ECEAP providers’ indoor and outdoor facilities and maintain records of these inspections.
+Facilities must be: (c) Free from exposed lead-based paint in facilities built prior to 1978.

 Federal Guidance